KumarSumitD/rackspaceAssignment/README.md

 1. If npm is not there, please install npm in your system.
 2. Run npm install
 3. Run bower install
 4. grunt startServer will start the server.
-Hit your localhost(127.0.0.1) with 3000 port number to see the application.
+Hit your localhost(127.0.0.1) with 3000 port number to see the application.Hit 127.0.0.1:3000/.
 5. To see test, run karma start.

+NOTE: Unit test for directive is not done, as there seems some issue with templateUrl.
+It might need some config changes in karma to load the template which i am not sure of.